 Frequently Asked Questions

-Ambulatory Surgery Surgical Centres are multi-specialty facilities that provide personalized surgical services for generally healthy patients requiring same day discharge procedures.
-These multidisciplinary facilities make use of highly advanced equipment to minimize the invasive surgery and reducing post-operative pain and complications.
-Our centres are approved for general anesthesia and significant invasive procedures.
-The Clearpoint facilities in Toronto and Calgary also have overnight stay capabilities.
+Ambulatory Surgery Centres are facilities where surgeries that do not require hospitalization admission are performed.
+Clearpoint Health’s multidisciplinary facilities make use of highly advanced equipment to minimize the invasiveness of surgery, resulting in reduced post-operative pain and complications.
+Our centres are accredited for general anesthesia and a wide variety of surgical procedures.
+The Clearpoint facilities in Toronto and Calgary are accredited to have patients stay overnight.

-In compliance with the Canada Health Act and provincial health legislation, we adhere to the highest standards of operational, financial and legislative accountability.
-At our multidisciplinary centres in BC, Alberta, and Manitoba these standards are determined and are rigorously monitored by each province’s College of Physicians and Surgeons that provides accreditation on a regular basis, ensuring the highest standards of quality of care are met for all patients.
+In compliance with the Canada Health Act and provincial health legislation, Clearpoint Health adheres to the highest standards of operational, financial and legislative accountability.
+At our multidisciplinary centres in British Columbia, Alberta, and Manitoba these standards are determined and are rigorously monitored by each provinces’ College of Physicians and Surgeons.
+These Colleges perform regular accreditation assessments, ensuring the highest standards of quality of care met for all patients.

-Our Toronto facility is accredited by the Ministry of Health of Ontario and the Canadian Association for Accreditation of Ambulatory Surgery Facilities (CAAASF).
-The CAAASF accreditation provides patients with the confidence that we operate at the highest level of quality care and service.
+Our Toronto facility is accredited by the Canadian Association for Accreditation of Ambulatory Surgery Facilities (CAAASF).
+The CAAASF accreditation provides patients with the confidence that the facility operates at the highest level of quality care and service.

 Hours vary by centre.
 Please call or email for specific hours.